-What Is the Track Pack Mustang?Last Updated August 4, 2019
+What Is the Track Pack Mustang?Last Updated February 6, 2020

 The Track Pack was an optional package Ford offered Mustang GT buyers starting in the 2010 year.
-This optional upgrade consisted of features that enhanced performance such as 3.73 axle, front and rear stabilizer bars and retuned shocks and struts.
+This optional upgrade consisted of features that enhanced performance such as 3.73 axle, front and rear stabilizer bars, and retuned shocks and struts.

 Finding your paint code in most cases is relatively simple.
 It’s as easy as opening your driver side door and checking the door tag to see what color code your Mustang is.
 If you can’t find it on the door tag, some deductive research may help you out as well - by checking the table for your specific Mustang year, you should be able to narrow down which color your Mustang is.
 If it’s been painted since it left the factory, you still may be able to find areas of the car like parts of the frame or engine bay that have the original color visible.
 Regardless of whether your car is brand new or a classic, it’s important to know your Mustang’s paint code.
-Get educated right here at CJ Pony Parts today!

 The 50th Anniversary Mustang debuted at the 2014 New York International Auto Show, which was half-a-century after the original 1964.5 was unveiled for the first time.
 This article breaks down the difference between the 50th Anniversary Mustang and the regular 2015 Mustang GT Performance Packages while detailing the exciting events that took place before, during, after this one-of-a-kind build hit the dealerships.

 Many special-edition Mustang models have become favorites of Mustang collectors.
 One of the earlier special-editions models was the California Special Mustang which was first produced in 1968 for only select Ford dealers in California.
 Ford has started to pay tribute to the GT/CS with recent models as well, including 2019's Mustang.